alexch/codelikethis/public/lessons/git/git_intro.md

 * `git commit -m "message"` turns the *staged* changes into a new *commit* history entry
 * `git show` expands a single commit to show the *metadata* and *changes*
 * a git ID is a SHA-1 hash that uniquely identifies a single commit
+* `git push` sends your change history to a remote repository
+* `git pull` gets new changes from a remote repository